|Nutrition Facts (per serving)|

 - Peppermint extract with a blue-green food coloring combination is always a delight.
-Any other mint flavoring is great as well; wintergreen and spearmint extracts are readily available, so choose your favorite.
+Any other mint flavoring is great as well; wintergreen and spearmint extracts are readily available.

-- Banana oil with yellow food coloring is always a favorite and kids love it.
+- Banana oil with yellow food coloring is always a hit with kids.